lordbakyarou/blinkit-clone/README.md

 ## Description :memo:

 This repository contains the source code for a clone of the BlinkIt website.
-BlinkIt is a delivery service, and this clone aims to replicate its design and functionality for educational purposes. :bulb:
+BlinkIt is a delivery service. :bulb:

 ## Table of Contents :bookmark_tabs: